 Langley Christmas Tree Farms

-Activities: Select a Christmas tree, visit the seasonal market and see the farm animals display.
+Activities: You can select a traditional Christmas tree or a tabletop tree, visit the seasonal artisanal market, and see the farm animals display.

 Location: 8249-252 Street, Langley